lokeshkumarsharma/simple_html_website/README.md

 # simple_html_website
-website using html and css
+website using html and css.